oglinked/WollPay/README.md

 3. To append banks accounts data of the WollPay clients;
 4. To edit CSV files' database contents.

 After programm starts you choose the item from menu "What to do" and run one of programmes:
 1. receipt.py
 2. clientsbase.py
 3. bankaccount.py
 4. csvedit.py

-You can always return to the main menu or to EXIT the program.
+You can always return to the main menu or EXIT the program.

 Have a good day!
 Good luck!